 The fair and square quilt block is a four patch block attributed to the Kansas City Star.
 It’s an easy traditional block and would be great as a scrappy block.
 I have made it here as a 12″ square.

 Cutting requirements for the fair and square quilt block

-3.1/2″ squares: four white
+3.1/2″ squares: four pink, eight white

-Making the flying dutchman quilt block
+Making the fair and square quilt block

 Thanks for visiting my blog.

 I hope to see you again soon.